Updated on 2025-08-25 GMT+08:00

 This file is essentially a list of images to migrate and consists of multiple image synchronization rules.
 Each rule contains a source image repository (key) and a destination image repository (value).
 The specific requirements are as follows:

-1. The largest unit that can be synchronized using one rule is repository.
-The entire namespace or registry cannot be synchronized using one rule.
+1. The largest unit that can be synchronized using one rule is a repository.
+An entire namespace or registry cannot be synchronized using one rule.

-2. The formats of the source and destination repositories are similar to those of the image URL used by the docker pull/push command (registry/namespace/repository:tag).
+2. The formats of the source and destination repositories are similar to those of the image URL used by the docker pull or docker push command (registry/namespace/repository:tag).

 3. Both the source and destination repositories (if the destination repository is not an empty string) contain at least registry/namespace/repository.

 4. The source repository field cannot be empty.
-To synchronize data from a source repository to multiple destination repositories, you need to configure multiple rules.
+To synchronize data from one source repository to multiple destination repositories, you need to configure multiple rules.

 5. The destination repository name can be different from the source repository name.
 In this case, the synchronization function is similar to docker pull + docker tag + docker push.

-6. If the source repository field does not contain tags, all tags of the repository have been synchronized to the destination repository.
-In this case, the destination repository cannot contain tags.
+6. If the source repository field does not contain any tag, all tags of the repository will be synchronized to the destination repository.
+In this case, the destination repository field cannot contain a tag.

-7. If the source repository field contains tags, only one tag in the source repository has been synchronized to the destination repository.
-If the destination repository does not contain tags, the source tag is used by default.
+7. If the source repository field contains a tag, only that tag in the source repository will be synchronized to the destination repository.
+If the destination repository does not contain a tag, the source tag will be used at the destination by default.

 8. If the destination repository is an empty string, the source image will be synchronized to the default namespace of the default registry.
 The repository and tag are the same as those of the source repository.
 The default registry and namespace can be configured using command line parameters and environment variables.